 Diamond and Platinum Weddings and 100th and 105th Birthdays

 A person’s 100th Birthday or the Diamond, Blue Sapphire or Platinum Wedding of any person is a very important and special occasion.
-These very special days can be enhanced by the receipt of a congratulatory message from Her Majesty the Queen which can be sent to mark these milestones.
+These very special days can be enhanced by the receipt of a congratulatory message from His Majesty the King which can be sent to mark these milestones.

 The congratulatory message may be requested directly from the Anniversaries Office at Buckingham Palace by completion of the appropriate form which can be obtained by clicking on the link for Wedding or Birthday and then sending it to them.